-Further information on processes and procedures for sending classified fax messages using Australian Signals Directorate-approved High Assurance Cryptographic Equipment can be requested from the Australian Cyber Security Centre.
+Further information on processes and procedures for sending classified fax messages using High Assurance Cryptographic Equipment can be requested from the Australian Signals Directorate.

 Fax machine and multifunction device usage policy

 As fax machines and multifunction devices (MFDs) are a potential source of cyber security incidents, it is important that an organisation develops, implements and maintains a policy governing their use.